Eisley: 2004-2006: Room Noises

 During the majority of 2004, the band spent most of their time recording their debut album.
 During the first part of 2005, the band toured extensively with New Found Glory.
 In June 2005, Eisley embarked on their first headlining tour, The Summer Scenic Tour, to support their debut album Room Noises with Lovedrug and Pilotdrift as opening acts.
 On June 10, they performed a sold out show at The Troubadour in California.
 The recording of The Troubadour show was to be released as a live DVD; however, the band was not pleased with the footage or audio so nothing ever came of it.

 The band went on to tour with Hot Hot Heat in July.
 During this tour Eisley's then bassist, Jonathon Wilson, announced he was leaving.
 He was replaced as bassist by Garron DuPree, the DuPrees' then fifteen-year-old cousin in 2005.

 In August, after the Hot Hot Heat tour, the band went into the studio in Seattle for a day to track Head Against The Sky.
 The song was later released in October of that year on the Head Against The Sky E.P. with three songs from the cancelled Troubadour DVD.
 In October and November 2005, Eisley went on tour with Switchfoot as openers.
 Around this time, the band started playing new, unrecorded material for their second album.
 In March 2006, the band did a small tour in Australia as main support for Taking Back Sunday.
-Following that, Eisley headlined their last tour in support of Room Noises, The Final Noise Tour.
+Following that, Eisley headlined their last tour in support of Room Noises, The Final Noise Tour, alongside Simon Dawes and Timmy Curran.